Prefect (France)

+To uphold the law, they are authorised to undertake a wide variety of actions, such as coordinating police forces, enforcing immigration rules, controlling authorities' finances, as well as suing local collectivities in the name of the State.
+The prefects in Lille, Rennes, Bordeaux, Marseille, Lyon and Strasbourg each have additional tasks as heads of their regional defence and security zone (zone de défense et de sécurité).
+In the Paris area, the prefect of police is the head of the local zone.
+Overseas France has a similar zones system.

+Subprefects (sous-préfets) are responsible for the subdivisions of departments, known as arrondissements, when the arrondissement is not that of the prefecture.
+The office of a prefect is known as a prefecture and that of a subprefect a subprefecture.
 From 1982 to 1988, under the Socialist administration of President François Mitterrand, prefects were called commissaires de la République (the Republic's commissioners) and subprefects commissaires adjoints de la République (the Republic's deputy commissioners).

 Roles

-The post of prefect was first created on 17 February 1800 by then-First Consul Napoléon Bonaparte.
+The post of prefect was first created on 17 February 1800 by then-First Consul Napoleon Bonaparte.

 Their roles were initially similar to those of the pre-revolutionary intendants.
 Prefects were initially charged with supervising local governments in their department, ensuring that taxes flowed to Paris and supervising conscription at the local level.

 Currently, the main role of the prefect is defined in article 72 of the Constitution of France:

 The exact role and attributions are defined in decrees, most notably decrees of 1964, 1982, 2004, each replacing the preceding one.

 The prefect of the département containing the chef-lieu de région is also the préfet de région, or the prefect of the région.

-Prefects operate under the minister of the interior.
-Their main missions include.
+Prefects operate under the Minister of the Interior.
+Their main missions include: